-I offer multimedia talks on the topics below to experts, foreign students, and travel groups.
-I really enjoy discussing Europe’s pressing issues with smaller groups in an informal atmosphere.
+I offer multimedia talks to experts, foreign students, and travel groups.
+I enjoy discussing Europe’s hottest issues with smaller groups in an informal atmosphere.
 If you would like to book a talk please get in touch!

 Explaining Germany’s Transition to Clean Energy